-Stay in an Alternative Hotel
+Stay in an alternative hotel

 Motif Seattle is an independent hotel in downtown Seattle that has an interior inspired by the city’s rich fashion scene.
 This includes waterfront, skyline, and mountain views from the 319 guest rooms and 10 suites.
 Motif is also home to Frolik Kitchen + Cocktails on the hotel’s fifth floor, which includes an outdoor patio, shuffleboard, fireplaces, and handcrafted cocktails.

-Discover Quirky Fremont
+Discover quirky Fremont

 Walking around Fremont, on Lake Washington’s northern edge, is a must in Seattle.
 First stop is visiting the Fremont Troll under the Aurora Bridge, which is a heavily-photographed monster crushing a Volkswagen Beetle.
 There is a seven tonne statue from Slovakia of controversial former Russian President Vladimir Lenin on the main street.
 The Fremont Rocket protrudes from a local business and the Waiting for the Interurban statue is a comical modern art piece constantly decorated, depending on the occasion.
 To match its quirky exterior, Fremont’s distinctive boutiques sell many one-of-a-kind pieces.

 Seattle was destroyed in 1889’s Great Seattle Fire, so residents essentially rebuilt the city on top of its remains.
-Nowadays visitors can go underground to see what is left of old downtown Seattle and its storefronts with Bill Spiedel’s Underground Tour.
+Nowadays visitors can go underground to see what is left of old downtown Seattle and its storefronts with Bill Speidel’s Underground Tour.
 Tour guides regale stories about the city’s pioneers as you walk approximately three blocks underground.
 The tour operates hourly.

-See a Different Side to Pike Place Market
+See a different side to Pike Place Market